Back-To-School Time #1: What is Pinkeye?

 For more information about pinkeye/conjunctivitis, please go to the following websites:

-The Teaneck Public Health Nurse can also be reached at: (201) 227-6251, if you have any questionsMore: Home News Health Department News
+If you have any questions, please contact the Teaneck Public Health Nurse at: (201) 227-6251.More: Home News Health Department News